Abbie Wang Mandarin Instructor

 Jeremy Parker holds a Bachelor’s in Music Composition from Kansas State University and a Master’s in Music Theory from the University of Minnesota.
 He teaches Pre-K through 3rd grade music at Newman during the day, primarily employing the music ed. philosophies of Zoltan Kodaly.
 He is in his seventh year in the classroom and has also taught private piano and guitar lessons for 11 years, in both Louisiana and Kansas (where he grew up).
 Mr. Parker fell in love with music at a very early age, taking his first piano lesson at age five and going to his first Def Leppard concert at age 9.
 In his spare time he finds great personal fulfillment in composing for piano, exploring New Orleans’ music scene, doing harmonic dictation and other dorky music theory things, and seeing just how many times he can eat Chipotle in a week.

-Joanna is new to the Newman community this year.
+Joanna joined the Newman community in the 2017-2018 year.
 She holds a bachelor’s in Music Education from Loyola University of New Orleans and is the Band, Strings, and Music Theory Teacher at Newman working with 4th-12th grade.
 In the past, she taught on both North and South shores.
 Over the coming years, and with the support of her community, Ms. Izaguirre hopes to rebuild the Newman orchestral program and bring another musical outlet to its students.
 When not teaching or performing, Ms. Izaguirre loves being outdoors and dressing her beloved dog, Indigo, in costumes.
 Indigo loves the costumes too.

 Patrick Scioneaux is currently working on a Master's of Piano Performance.
 He has a BA in Music Studies with an emphasis on piano teaching methods, a specialty in Classical music and 12 years of teaching experience.
 He has been working with students in After 3 for 4 years.